syarifhsb/momentum/README.md

-# Task Management App
+# Momentum

-This is a simple task management app that allows users to create and manage tasks.
+Momentum is a simple task management app that allows users to create and manage tasks.
 It uses React and TypeScript.

 ## Libraries

+-   React
--   Shadcn-UI
+-   Shadcn-UI for UI components
+-   React-Hook-Form
+-   Zod for form validation
+-   SWR for data fetching

 ## Features

--   Users can create new tasks by entering a task name.
+-   Users can create new task.
+-   Users can modify task
--   Users can view their tasks in a list.
+-   Users can view their tasks in list.

-## Todo List

--   [x] Add a delete task feature.
--   [x] Deadline date
--   [ ] Add modify
--   [ ] Add keyboard shortcuts
+-   Modify category and task deadline from the task list